Johanna Geisler: Exile

 Under the Nazi regime, Geisler's family had to leave Germany.
 They moved to Zürich, Switzerland, in 1933, and in 1935 to the U.S. after Klemperer accepted the offer to become chief conductor of the Los Angeles Symphony.
 They returned to Europe in 1947, where he was director of the Hungarian State Opera until 1950.
 In the 1950s, the family settled in Zürich again.

 Johanna Klemperer died in a hospital in Munich on 3 November 1956.
-The last time she heard her husband conducting was over the radio on 19 October, performing with the Bavarian Radio Symphony Orchestra Haydn's Symphony No. 101 "The Clock" and Mahler's Symphony No. 4, with the soprano solo "Wir geniessen die himmlischen Freuden" (We enjoy Heavenly bliss).
+The last time she heard her husband conducting was in hospital over the radio on 19 October, when he led the Bavarian Radio Symphony Orchestra.
+They played Haydn's Symphony No. 101 "The Clock" and Mahler's Symphony No. 4, with the soprano solo "Wir genießen die himmlischen Freuden" (We enjoy Heavenly bliss).
 Bach's "Bist du bei mir" and "Wenn ich einmal soll scheiden" were performed at her funeral.

 Legacy

 The only recording of Geisler's voice dates to 1932 when she performed in a broadcast of Julius Bittner's Das höllisch Gold as the Old Woman, conducted by Erich Kleiber.
 The recording is only partially preserved.
-Her youngest daughter published in 1983 a book about her mother's youth up to her marriage to Klemperer in 1919, Die Personalakten der Johanna Geisler.
+In 1983, her youngest daughter published a book about her mother's youth up to her marriage to Klemperer in 1919, Die Personalakten der Johanna Geisler.
 Eva Weissweiler wrote a biography of Otto Klemperer, published in 2010, which also covered his relationship with his wife, who is described as a "great singer and loyal companion" ("großartige Sängerin und treue Gefährtin").